 Look for the academic experts sited in the statehouse stories.
 These teachers may have a deep background on the statehouse and they often run small research offices on state politics.

 2. The Schedule

 Find when the session will begin and end.
 Many statehouses operate in compressed sessions, so they must efficiently address the thousands of proposals introduced.
 They usually move much faster than the U.S. Congress.
 For example, the 50 statehouses and the District of Columbia passed 45,564 bills and resolutions in 2013 and 2014, compared with the 352 passed by the Congress during that time.
-The most important issue to citizens in every state in the union.
-Download our 50 State Project and learn them all right now.

 3. How a Bill Becomes Law